-In support of the public interest, transparency and accountability, the identification, management and monitoring of conflicts of interest is required for all MLPs.
+In support of the public interest, transparency and accountability, the identification, management, and monitoring of conflicts of interest is required for all MLPs.
 Participants are required to disclose any current or past relationships or connections that may unfairly influence or be seen to unfairly influence the integrity of the evaluation process.
+Identified conflicts will be reviewed by the MLP Secretariat and managed to ensure the probity of the process is maintained.